madprops/airc/README.md

 ---

+`admins`: An array of irc nicknames that can control the bot through commands.

+---

+`silent`: If this is true it will ignore all mentions and won't send requests to openai.
+This is when you want the room to be quiet to avoid spam or to counter a raid.
+Admin commands are still active.

+---

 ## Api Key

 It reads the openai api key from the shell environment, it's not added to the code or config.
 You must do this before running the bot: